Crissium/QGeph/README.md

 - `QProcess::terminate()` cannot terminate geph process, so now I use `killall`.
 This can in no way be regarded as 'best practice,' eh?
 - Cannot properly sync connection stats.
 Qt replies nothing to my GET 127.0.0.1:9809; yet it is possible to retrieve stats with `curl`.
+- I used Free Desktop icons.
+So the toolbar would only display correctly on Linux.